Hello! It’s Chou-Tac

 plus I could not turn my paper.

 (Turning paper is essential to sketch faster and with precision.
-To avoid contorting yourself to draw certain line or curves.)
+To avoid contorting yourself to draw certain lines or curves.)

-And won’t dare sketching anything on it… worrying to “spoil it”.
+And won’t dare to sketch anything on it… worrying to “spoil it”.

-In the worst case scenario, they stop sketching or procrastinate.
+In the worst-case scenario, they stop sketching or procrastinate for years.

 HERE IS THE TRICK: